 Ranthambore Wildlife Sanctuary: – Ranthambhore, in the state of Rajasthan, is one of the smallest Project Tiger reserves.
 It’s name comes from the vast fort that stands in the middle of the forest.
 The name Ranthambore is derived from two hills in the area, Ran and Thanbhor.
 Another version says that Ranthambhore was once called Rana Stambhapura or City of the Pillars of War!

 So be ready to enjoy the burning sand in summers, beautiful palaces, and colorful dresses and mind blowing cuisines.
 That is what Rajasthan is all about living those older times.

 How to reach Rajasthan

-Rajasthan has a great facility of Railway network.
-Major Railway Stations placed in Jaipur, Jodhpur, Ajmer, Udaipur, which are further connected with important Indian cities.
+By Rail: Rajasthan has a good Railway network also.
+Major Railway Stations are in Jaipur, Jodhpur, Ajmer, Udaipur, which are in turn linked to important Indian cities.

-One can reach Rajasthan by Road very easily since an network of National Highways and State Highways roads covers the state extensively.
+By Road: One can reach Rajasthan by Road very easily since network of National Highways and State Highways roads covers the state extensively.
 From Delhi, Jaipur is only 5 hours drive along the panoramic roadways.
 So most of the tourists prefer travel to Rajasthan by road.